Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 **Input**: a table of BLAST hits (see below for format)

+**Worms file**: Path to WoRMS species file (optional).
+Default is worms_species.txt.gz, included in the Github repository.

 **Output**: a table of LCAs for every query in the BLAST table.

+# Input/Output when using calculateLCAWithFishbase_Claude_FAIReCompatible.py

+**Input**: a table of BLAST hits (see below for format)

+**Worms file**: Path to WoRMS species file (optional).
+Default is worms_species.txt.gz, included in the Github repository.

+**ASV_table**: First column should be 'ASV', the next columns should be the samples, the last column should be 'ASV_sequence'

+**Output**: a table of LCAs for every query in the BLAST table.

+**Raw Output**: A taxaRaw table following the FAIRe standards.

+**Final Output**: A taxaFinal table following the FAIRe standards.

 # Usage

     python calculateLCAWithFishbase_Claude.py -f blast_results.tsv -o lca_results.tsv --pident 97

+# Usage for FAIRe compatibility

+    python calculateLCAWithFishbase_Claude_FAIReCompatible.py -f blast_results.tsv -o lca_results.tsv --pident 90 --worms_file worms_species.txt.gz --asv_table asv_count_table.tsv --raw_output taxaRaw.tsv --final_output taxaFinal.tsv

 # Dependencies